LearnOnDemandSystems/docs/tms/tms-administrators/self-paced-learning-and-subscriptions/training-key-pool.md

+---
+title: "How can I use training key pools for self-paced learning?"
+isPublished: true
+---

 # How can I use training key pools for self-paced learning?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.